uselagoon/dbaas-controller/README.md

 There is still a lot of work to be done on this project.
 The current status is that the controller is able to provision and deprovision MySQL databases.
 But there is still a lot of work to be done to make it production ready.

 - [x] Setup e2e tests
-- [x] Provision MySQL databases (basic) - no support for additional users, seeding, etc.
+- [x] Provision MySQL databases (basic + seeding) - no support for additional users etc.
 - [x] Deprovision MySQL databases
 - [ ] Provision PostgreSQL databases
 - [ ] Deprovision PostgreSQL databases